Generic Knowledge and Skills - Portfolio

 - Conferences and seminars

-- Collaboration with the national and international research community
+- National and international collaboration with the research community

 - Ethical issues